How Stripe Capital works

 Review your offer

-Your offer is available for 30 days, after which, we re-evaluate your business to see if you’re eligible for an additional offer.
-Log into the Capital tab of your Dashboard to use a slider to customize the amount of your offer up to the maximum offer amount.
-The loan terms adjust based on the amount you choose.
-If you’re seeking financing at a later time, continue checking your email and the Capital tab of your Dashboard to make sure you’re reviewing your most current offer.
-We might even extend additional offers to you while you’re actively paying down your current loan.
+Your offer is typically valid for 30 days, after which we re-evaluate your business to see if you’re eligible for an additional offer.
+Go to the Capital tab in the Stripe Dashboard to customize the amount of your offer up to the maximum offer amount.
+The offer terms adjust based on the amount you choose.
+If you’re seeking financing at a later time, continue checking your email and the Capital tab of the Dashboard to make sure you’re reviewing your most current offer.
+In some cases, we extend additional offers to you while you’re actively paying your current financing.
+After you select an offer, we review your application.
+There might be requests for additional information related to your business to complete the review of your application.
+If you’re approved, we transfer the funds to your Stripe account, typically in as few as 1-2 business days.
+To make sure funds successfully disburse from your Stripe account, you must set a valid bank account as your primary payout method.

 No impact to your personal credit

-Applying for financing through Stripe Capital doesn’t require a personal credit check and won’t affect your personal credit score.
-Additionally, Stripe Capital reports performance for US businesses to the Small Business Financial Exchange, who uses this information to build a financial profile for your business, which can help your business get access to credit with other providers.
+When you apply for financing through Stripe Capital, Stripe might obtain your business’s credit history through the Small Business Financial Exchange.
+Additionally, Stripe Capital may report performance or payment history to the Small Business Financial Exchange, who uses this information to build a financial profile for your business, which can help your business get access to financing from other providers.

 Linked accounts

-You always have control over the accounts that you share with Stripe and can update or disconnect your linked accounts at any time.
+You always have control over the bank accounts that you share with Stripe and can update or disconnect your linked accounts at any time.

-The total cost of your financing is your loan amount plus a flat fee.
-Repayment of your loan occurs automatically by deducting a percentage of your Stripe sales, known as the repayment rate.
-This means you pay down more when your business has higher sales and less if business slows down.
-The single flat fee isn’t charged upfront— it’s paid over the length of the loan.
+The total cost of your financing is your loan or advance amount plus a flat fee.
+Payment of your financing occurs automatically by deducting a percentage of your Stripe sales, known as the repayment rate.
+This means you pay more when your business has higher sales and less if business slows down.
+The single flat fee isn’t charged upfront—it’s paid over the length of the financing.
+There’s no prepayment penalty, and you can make additional payments or pay the total amount you owe in full at any point in the Capital tab of your Dashboard.
+Stripe automatically evaluates you for a new offer as you pay down your financing, regardless of whether you make additional payments or pay it off early.

-You must repay a minimum amount toward your loan every payment period.
-Stripe automatically deducts a percentage of your sales at the repayment rate, which counts toward your minimum.
-If the total amount you repay through sales doesn’t meet the minimum, you must pay the remaining amount at the end of the period.
+Stripe Capital financing is generally paid through withholding from payment processing receivables at a rate specified in your financing agreement.
+Depending on your financing type, there may be periodic minimum payment requirements and a finite term.
+Specifically, if you took out a loan, you must repay a minimum amount toward your loan every payment period.
+Amounts withheld as a percentage of your sales at the payment rate count toward your minimum.
+However, if the total amount you repay through sales doesn’t meet the minimum, you must pay the remaining amount at the end of the period.
 If you haven’t met the minimum by the end of each payment period, Stripe automatically debits the balance needed to meet your minimum from your bank account or account balance.
 You can also make manual payments toward your minimum through your Dashboard.
+You can view your minimum in the Capital tab of your Dashboard or in your loan agreement.
+If you’re unable to meet your minimum for one or more periods, reach out to support and we’ll work with you to get back on track and meet your loan obligations.
+If you continue to miss your minimums, we might take additional action, as detailed in your loan agreement.

 Fixed payment loans